chaserileyroberts/BrainFuck/README.md

 # BrainFuck
-Simple BrainFuck interperter in python.
+Simple BrainFuck interpreter in python.

 ## How to use:
 You can either directly use the BrainFuck file or you can import it as a library.